 Otto von Bismarck inherited both aristocratic and common legacies at birth.
-On his father’s side, he belonged to a noble family that owned estates in the Altmark of Germany.
-His mother’s only claim to fame, however, was that her father had been a cabinet secretary for Fredrick the Great.
-When Otto Bismarck was very young, his family leased out their estates and moved to Berlin where BismarckOtto was enrolled in a boarding school.
-He eventually moved through the echelons to the uUniversities in Berlin and Göttingen.
-As a result of his formal education, Bismarck hadHis acquired a great interest within him ofin history and literature, which he studied and read intensely.
+He belonged to a noble family that owned estates in Germany’s Altmark on his father’s side.
+However, his mother’s only claim to fame was that her father had been a cabinet secretary for Fredrick the Great.
+When Otto Bismarck was very young, his family leased out their estates and moved to Berlin, where Bismarck was enrolled in a boarding school.
+He eventually moved through the echelons to the universities in Berlin and Göttingen.
+As a result of his formal education, Bismarck acquired a great interest in history and literature, which he studied and read intensely.

-During the ten-year stretch when he was managing his estates, Bismarck Otto built up his interest in political thought and theory and questioned how the Prussian government might better be arranged.
-BismarckOtto concluded that it was a pity that Prussia lacked a Parliament both because he felt it to be a necessary part of a government where opposing forces could be voiced on issues, and because he felt that in a parliament he could have an opportunity to make a name for himself.
+During the ten years when he was managing his estates, Bismarck Otto built up his interest in political thought and theory and questioned how the Prussian government might better be arranged.
+Bismarck concluded that it was a pity that Prussia lacked a Parliament both because he felt it to be a necessary part of a government where opposing forces could be voiced on issues, and because he thought that in a parliament he could have an opportunity to make a name for himself.

-From 1848 to 1859, there were a series of German revolts during which Bismarck defended the King’s policies and desires during parliamentary debates and remained one of the few capable speakers on the King’s side.
-The German people were becoming contemptuous of their leaders and pressure was rising for a change in government.
-The radical liberals were threatening a force of this change through revolution which Bismarck understood as a real threat to which he must heed.
+From 1848 to 1859, there were a series of German revolts during which Bismarck defended the king’s policies and desires during parliamentary debates and remained one of the few capable speakers on the king’s side.
+The German people were becoming contemptuous of their leaders, and the pressure rose for a change in government.
+The radical liberals were threatening a force of this change through a revolution, which Bismarck understood as a real threat to which he must heed.
 To avoid revolution, Bismarck lobbied for a parliament in which policy could be made, and lesser people could have a voice in national politics.
 “This frightened traditional aristocrats, and was the impetus for a modernizing movement, which Bismarck embraced, of establishing parliaments which allowed for at least the sense of ‘participatory democracy’ by the masses, and served as a safety valve to diffuse revolutionary forces.
-Bismarck was pacifying the masses.”
-Although the eventual outcome would indeed be a reorganization of political structure, the effectiveness of such a parliament would be nullified by the provisions under which it must operate.
+Bismarck was appeasing the masses.”
+Although the eventual outcome would indeed be a reorganization of political structure, such a parliament’s effectiveness would be nullified by the provisions under which it must operate.
 By granting the liberals a few of their requests (such as a parliament), Bismarck minimized the revolution’s effect by creating a government with a parliament, but one which was so restricted that it was as if it did not exist at all.
-Even had the parliament not been so weak, the effect would have been nearly the same because the limited membership would have allowed betterment of only the upper classes’ betterment.
+Even had the parliament not been so weak, the effect would have been nearly the same because the limited membership would have allowed only the upper classes’ betterment.

-The Prussian envoy to the Diet of the German Confederation which was the highest position within the Prussian Foreign Service, and Bismarck was able to accomplish mighty things with the power he inherited from this title.
-During his time with the Foreign Service, Bismarck filled several ambassador positions, to Berlin, St. Petersburg, and Paris.
+The Prussian envoy to the Diet of the German Confederation, which was the highest position within the Prussian Foreign Service, and Bismarck overcame mighty things with the power he inherited from this title.
+During his time with the Foreign Service, Bismarck filled several ambassador positions to Berlin, St. Petersburg, and Paris.
 In 1862 he became the Prussian minister-president.
-In this position, Bismarck was vested with the power to where he rarun the country in the name of the king, and began to earn the title, “The Iron Fisted Chancellor,” as he ran the country like a dictator in insubordination? of parliament, often times over-riding the King’s interests. and iIt is from this position that he was able to oversee the unification of Germany.
+In this position, Bismarck was vested with the power to run the country in the name of the king and began to earn the title, “The Iron Fisted Chancellor.”
+He ran the country like a dictator in insubordination of parliament, frequently overriding the king’s interests.
+It is from this position that he was able to oversee Germany’s unification.
 1

-Other than pure victory, tThis war signified the ended of Austrian influence domination over German affairs and rallied German-wide patriotism for the German cause.
-With his public support higher than ever, Bismarck took supreme control over anything to do with the German people and prepared to organize the final stages from which to implement his goal of a united German nation-state.Now, having rallied the German people, Prussia, under Bismarck, could unify the German people under the rule of one country: Germany.
+Other than pure victory, this war signified the end of Austrian influence domination over German affairs and rallied German-wide patriotism for the German cause.
+With his public support higher than ever, Bismarck took supreme control over anything to do with the German people and prepared to organize the final stages to implement his goal of a united German nation-state.
+Having rallied the German people, Prussia, under Bismarck, could unify the German people under the rule of one country: Germany.

 “Replacing the old system of government as it had been run under the German Confederation was Bismarck’s chief concern:

 “On July 1, 1867, the North German Confederation came legally into being.
-It consisted of: Prussia, Saxony, the grand duchies of Mecklenburg-Schwerin, Mecklenburg-Strelitz, Oldenburg, and Saxe-Weimar, the duchies of Brunswick, Anhalt, Saxe-Coburg-Gotha, the free cities of Hamburg, Bremen, and Lübeck, with smaller duchies and principalities— twenty-two in all.
-The princes retained certain sovereign rights: they might still summon local Estates, levy local taxes, and be separately represented at foreign courts; but the whole conduct of foreign affairs, the raising and control of the army, the decision of peace and war were to rest with the president.
+It consisted of Prussia, Saxony, the grand duchies of Mecklenburg-Schwerin, Mecklenburg-Strelitz, Oldenburg, and Saxe-Weimar, the duchies of Brunswick, Anhalt, Saxe-Coburg-Gotha, the free cities of Hamburg, Bremen, and Lübeck, with smaller duchies and principalities— twenty-two in all.
+The princes retained certain sovereign rights: they might still summon local Estates, levy local taxes, and be separately represented at foreign courts; but the whole conduct of foreign affairs, the raising, and control of the army, the decision of peace and war were to rest with the president.

 The executive was vested in the King of Prussia as hereditary president, assisted by a federal chancellor.
 The Legislature was to consist of (i) a Bundesrat, or federal council, composed of plenipotentiaries from the confederate states, and (ii) a Reichstag, elected by universal manhood suffrage.
-Military service was to be compulsory throughout the Confederation.
-The first official act of the president was the appointment of Bismarck as chancellor of the Confederation.”
+Military service was to be compulsory throughout the confederation.
+The first official act of the president was the appointment of Bismarck as chancellor of the confederation.”

-The liberals felt that they had accomplished their goal of obtaining a more democratic government, but what really existed now, although seemingly democratic, was in fact a dysfunctional government in which the noble elite still exercised all the power It was the general structure which was liberal in this new government, “The federal government consisted of an executive, in the persons of the Emperor and his Chancellor and their staffs, a Federal Council (Bundesrat), composed of delegations from the separate states, and a National Parliament (Reichstag), which was elected by universal manhood suffrage and secret ballot.”
+The liberals felt that they had accomplished their goal of obtaining a more democratic government, but what really existed now, although seemingly democratic, was, in fact, a dysfunctional government in which the noble elite still exercised all the power.
+It was the general structure which was liberal in this new government, “The federal government consisted of an executive, in the persons of the Emperor and his Chancellor and their staffs, a Federal Council (Bundesrat), composed of delegations from the separate states, and a National Parliament (Reichstag), which was elected by universal manhood suffrage and secret ballot.”

 With this false-democracy in place, the northern German states unified, and Austria excluded, Bismarck only had one thing left to accomplish: unify the southern states, most notably the states of Bavaria and Wurttemberg, with the northern states.
 South Germany did not initially join the North German Confederation because they had been united with Austria during the Austro-Prussian War.
 Unlike with Austria, Bismarck did not want these states excluded from his empire.
 To get the southern states to join him, Bismarck once again embarked on a mission to force them to choose one of two evils, hoping that he would be seen as the lesser evil.
-The southern states were very reluctant to join the North German Confederation for several reasons, but mostly because they saw it for the regional hegemon which it was, and did not want to loose sovereignty over their own state affairs.
+The southern states were very reluctant to join the North German Confederation for several reasons, but mostly because they saw it for the regional hegemon, which it was, and did not want to lose sovereignty over their state affairs.
 Bismarck felt that the only way to get the southern states to join with him was to find a way for those states to need the confederation.
 Bismarck saw an opportunity to make himself seem like a savior while expanding his empire.
-To do this, Bismarck would provoke France to invade the southern German states and then offer the weak south military assistance in exchange for their membership to the confederation.
+To do this, Bismarck would provoke France to invade the southern German states and then offer the weak south military assistance in exchange for their membership in the confederation.